-- 11. Open a web browser, go to http://localhost:8000/accounts/login/ and log in with the username admin and paste the password. - 12.
-Proceed with Adding translation to add some translatable content to your test installation. - 13.
-You can now run Weblate commands using weblate command, see Management commands.
+- 11. Open a web browser, go to http://localhost:8000/accounts/login/ and login with the user name admin and paste the password in. - 12.
+Proceed with Adding translation to add some translatable contents to your test installation.

 You can stop the test server with Ctrl+C, and leave the virtual environment with deactivate.
-If you want to resume testing later, you need to repeat steps 4, 8 and 11 each time to start the development server.
+If you want to resume testing later, you need to repeat the steps 4, 8 and 11 each time to start the development server.